mozilla/airmozilla/README.md

 ------------------

-Even though we use the Django ORM which is database engine agnostic, we have to have PostgreSQL because we rely on its ability to do full text index searches.
+Even though we use the Django ORM which is database engine agnostic, we have to have PostgreSQL because we rely on its ability to do fulltext index searches.